ankschoubey/old-blog/_posts/2020-05-02-advice-for-want-to-learn-deep-learning.md

 This is a fast-changing field.
 2-year-old stuff is mostly irrelevant.

-It is probably good to mix your learnings from multiple sources.
+It is probably good to mix your learning from multiple sources.

 Recommended Course:
 - Top Down Approach: [https://www.fast.ai/](https://www.fast.ai/)